SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

-                            The code is fairly well commented, the main thing to notice here (that is different from most the samples) is that the Emitter can move, so we have some attributes (like the Particles) to control movement.&nbsp; We could just leave the Emitter static so it is just the point at which particles are launched from and have them move themselves, but this limits us for certain effects which might revolve around the emitter or where outside forces can effect particle generation.&nbsp; We also could not effectively do collision detection against individual particles (more on that later in the series), although it has been done by others with more advanced particle engines.
+                            The code is fairly well commented, the main thing to notice here (that is different from most the samples) is that the Emitter can move, so we have some attributes (like the Particles) to control movement.
+We could just leave the Emitter static so it is just the point at which particles are launched from and have them move themselves, but this limits us for certain effects which might revolve around the emitter or where outside forces can effect particle generation.
+We also could not effectively do collision detection against individual particles (more on that later in the series), although it has been done by others with more advanced particle engines.
                             We also have an extra attribute to control how often particles are sent out from the emitter but more on that later.